fangwei123456/spikingjelly/docs/source/tutorials/en/monitor.rst

 -------------------------------------------
 To record inputs, we can use :class:`spikingjelly.activation_based.monitor.InputMonitor`, which is similar to :class:`spikingjelly.activation_based.monitor.OutputMonitor`:

+``function_on_input`` runs before the monitored module.
+The default function stores the input object itself, so an in-place module can still mutate the recorded reference.
+Pass a function such as ``lambda x: x.clone()`` when the pre-forward value must remain unchanged.

 .. code-block:: python

     input_monitor = monitor.InputMonitor(net, neuron.IFNode)